23-29 July 1917

 the new government … did not recognise Soviet authority.
 Dual power was done.

-(China Miéville, October: The Story of the Russian Revolution, London 2017)
+(China Miéville, October: The Story of the Russian Revolution

 Diary of Nicholas II